The Importance of Being Well Informed

 Immediate Implant Placement Following an Extraction

-Immediate post-extraction implant placement is nothing new.
-Doctors Wheeler, Seul and Currimbhoy have been doing this for many years.
+Immediate post-extraction dental implant placement is nothing new.
+Dr. Seul, Dr. Wheeler or Dr. Currimbhoy have been doing this for many years.
 The differences today are that with newer techniques and technologies, we can do it more accurately and therefore more frequently.
 What has to be understood is that this technique is far more difficult than placing an implant into a healed site.
 It is done blind without laying a flap, so the surgeon must have a thorough three dimensional understanding of the bone and soft tissues surrounding the site.

 Besides eliminating an extra surgery and shortening the healing time, immediate implant placement can help to preserve the surrounding bone and soft tissue architecture in an area, especially important in the front of the upper jaw (the esthetic zone).
 Just as it can help to preserve these tissues if everything is ideal at the time of the extraction, it can do nothing to improve them!

 This is why it is important to review this treatment option with an experienced surgeon before proceeding.
-In most instances, a delayed placement with some grafting to improve the site will yield a more predictable and potentially esthetic outcome.
+In most instances, a delayed placement with some bone grafting to improve the site will yield a more predictable and potentially esthetic outcome.

 Teeth in an Hour